 ANXIETY in CHILDREN and SPECIAL EDUCATION:

 Children in special education and those with disabilities may feel different from other children.
 This can result in teasing, bullying and isolation.
-All of these obviously contribute to their anxiety.
 It is important to have open discussions with your child about their condition.
 Use words like strengths and limitations when discussing their IEP goals.
 When it comes to school activities, allow your child to be a part of the decision making process which will help empower them and increase self esteem.

 Examples of these include asking the teacher three questions a day or having lunch with a friend.
 Remember the IEP does not have to focus only on your child’s academic challenges.

 If your child does not have one of the 13 qualifying conditions needed for special education as identified by the Individuals with Disabilities Education Act (IDEA), and is only experiencing anxiety issues, they may not qualify for special education.
-Anxiety in children alone is not considered a qualifying condition unless it is severe enough to warrant the label of Emotionally Disturbed.
+Anxiety in children alone is not considered a qualifying condition unless it is severe enough to warrant the label of Other Health Impaired.

 However, anxiety in children is covered under Section 504 of the American Disabilities Act and your child can receive modifications and accommodations in their classroom through a 504 plan.
-This can include extra time on tests, taking exams in an alternative setting, alternative homework assignments or adjustments in their school day.
+Examples of accommodations include extra time on tests, taking exams in an alternative setting, alternative homework assignments or adjustments in their school day.
+Another common modification is for them to have a special hall pass to a safe place in case they experience a panic attack during the school day.

 If your child is experiencing anxiety and it is affecting their performance in school, you should schedule a meeting with your school’s Student Study Team (SST).
 Here, the team can evaluate your child’s situation and make a recommendation for school success.